PayChan/bitcoin-payment-channels-taxonomy/bitcoin-payment-channels-taxonomy.md

 If we contstruct the channel in such a way that instead of having a refund branch, Alice has her own spend branch, then the channel doesn't need an expiry time.
 Either party can unilaterally close the channel at any time, which means they both have an *escape* route.
 Alice's spend branch is an exact mirror of Bob's.

 These mirrored symmetric commitment transactions require the balance in one commitement transaction to go down when the balance in its mirror commitment transaction goes up.
-For that reason, we can't have symmetric commitment transactions for a simple channel - balances in simple channels can only go one way.
+For that reason, we can't have symmetric commitment transactions for a simple channel since balances in simple channels can only go one way.
 However, using revocable transactions we *can* create symmetric commitment transactions where the balance in one commitment transaction decreases as the balance in the other commitment transaction increases.

+Under this scheme Alice signs CTxA and sends it to Bob, and Bob signs CTxB and sends it to Alice.

 #### 6.2 Opening a non-expiring payment channel